 Burundi’s NAP is structured around several axes:

 - Equality and equity in men and women’s participation in decision-making positions and in peace-consolidation mechanisms

 - Reinforce the legal framework for the prevention of conflicts and violence against women and girls

 - Protection of rights and care for victims of sexual and gender-based violence

 - Involvement of women and taking into account the needs of women and girls for the development and implementation of economic recovery programs

 - Coordination and mobilization of financing for the implementation of NAP 2022-2027.

 Burundi gained independence from Belgium in 1962, after an extensive period of colonial rule by the Belgian empire.
 The most recent armed conflict in Burundi’s history is the civil war, which started in 1993 following a military coup.
 The conflict resulted in the death and displacement of thousands of people.
 The Arusha Peace and Reconciliation Agreement was signed in 2000, where women’s civil society members acted as formal observers.
 In 2015, Burundi witnessed a failed coup attempt, which led to ongoing social and political instability in the country, including human rights violations perpetrated by security forces.
 On the ground, women have played a key role in working towards preventing further violence and conflict through their role as mediators.
 In 2017, the International Criminal Court (ICC) opened an investigation regarding crimes against humanity in Burundi.
-That same year, Burundi became the first country to leave the ICC, over the alleged claim that the ICC was deliberately prosecuting Africans.
+Burundi then became the first country to leave the ICC.